CFA® Charter vs. FINRA Series 7: Everything You Need to Decide

 - Fixed Income

-Beginning in 2022, the Level I exam will be offered four times a year, and Levels II and III will be twice a year (because of postponements and cancellations related to the pandemic in 2020, additional testing windows have been opened for all levels).
-To learn the exact dates, read this article.
 All levels are computer-based and the format of the first two levels is multiple-choice.
 Level III has a written portion called constructed response and a multiple-choice portion.
-When you register for the Level I CFA® exam, you will pay a one-time enrollment fee of $450.
+When you register for the Level I CFA® exam, you will pay a one-time enrollment fee of $350.

 Because the CFA® exam has three levels, you will pay separate registration fees for each level.
-As of 2021, the fees for each level are $700 for early registration and $1,000 for standard registration.
-To give you an idea of what the passing rates are like, the pass rates for the June 2019 CFA® exams were as follows:
+The fees for each level are $900 for early registration and $1,200 for standard registration.

 - Investment Risk